-The overarching goal of this program is to enhance the quality and quantity of services available to assist all victims of human trafficking in achieving their goals, which may include increased autonomy and self-sufficiency, and increased feelings of safety and well-being.
+The primary goal of this program is to enhance the quality and quantity of services available to assist all victims of human trafficking to achieve their goals, which may include increased autonomy and self-sufficiency, and increased feelings of safety and well-being.
+Victims of trafficking have diverse and distinct needs that may require specialized responses.
+This solicitation focuses on support of a specialized service or services to bridge gaps in current service provision.